 In 2014 I started with building my first DIY MIDI controller LambdaControl.
 I decided to release all material for this MIDI controller under open source licenses, such that other musicians can make us of my work for their own projects.
-Hence, this page should work as a complete documentation of the project.
+Hence, this page should work as a documentation of the project.
 In which I try to explain my design decisions and the different parts of the controller.

 - Repository for the hardware related files like the faceplate or the 3D printable case